Scottsdale Daycare Abuse Lawyers

 If you believe that your child has experienced abuse or neglect in a Scottsdale daycare facility, it’s important to act as soon as possible.
-Contact our daycare abuse lawyers at (480) 944-9755 to schedule a free consultation today.
+Contact our daycare abuse lawyers at The Husband & Wife Law Team at (480) 944-9755 to schedule a free consultation today.
 We are here to assist you during this difficult time.

 Get Help Now

 During a free consultation, we will look at the important aspects of your case, answer your questions, and explain your legal rights and options clearly.
 All submissions are confidentially reviewed by Mark Breyer.